SnapLib/typescript-compare/README.md

 1. `alteredProperties`

-    Property keys that are present in both the target and source object, but are mapped to different values.
+    Properties with  keys that are present in both the target and source object, but are mapped to different values.
 The key, source property value, and target property value are returned.

 ### Examples